About Apache Hive

 Hive on Amazon S3

 Use the Amazon S3 filesystem to efficiently manage transient Hive ETL (extract-transform-load) jobs.
 For step-by-step instructions to configure Hive to use S3 and multiple scripting examples, see Configuring Transient Hive ETL Jobs to Use the Amazon S3 Filesystem.
-To optimize how Hive writes data to S3-backed tables and partitions, see Optimizing Hive Write Performance on Amazon S3.
+To optimize how Hive writes data to and reads data from S3-backed tables and partitions, see Tuning Hive Performance on the Amazon S3 Filesystem.
+For information about setting up a shared Amazon Relational Database Service (RDS) as your Hive metastore, see How To Set Up a Shared Amazon RDS as Your Hive Metastore.

 Transaction (ACID) Support in Hive